neondatabase-labs/neon-data-api-neon-auth/README.md

 1. Create a Neon project and enable the Data API

-2. Copy the Data API URL and the Stack Auth variables
+2. Copy the Data API URL and the Neon Auth variables

 3. Install the dependencies: